kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ## 2.4 Inspect and commit

 *"Now hold on a minute"*, I hear you say!
 You just generated the output.
 How does StatePrinter know that the assert is correct?
 The answer is: It doesn't.
 It merely outputs the state of the SUT (System Under Test).
-So StatePrinter does not prevent you from having to think, in fact you should not blindly trust the output. **StatePrinter simply takes away the typing in testing.**
+So StatePrinter does not prevent you from having to think.
+In fact you should not blindly trust the output. **StatePrinter simply takes away the typing in testing.**

 ### Short cut helpers

 Now that we understand the basics of the framework, it is time to introduce a shorthand method for printing and asserting in one go.
 This keeps typing at a minimum.
 We can re-write the above test simply as:

+// TODO: Explain PrintAreAlike you introduce below.
+Where does that come from?
+This is the 3 way of equal-asserting you use?
 ```C#
 [Test]
 public void MakeOrderTest()